0x000dea7c/dumb/README.md

   - Keep VSync enabled initially, it helps with tearing and power consumption (who cares about this one, lol).
   - Add a flag/func to toggle VSync.
   - Create a function to keep monitor performance, show a message somewhere if it's running slow.
+- X Try some SIMD/ASM to draw colours.
+- Try loop unrolling.
+- Parametrise AVX2 / SSE.
+If the user doesn't even have SSE support, then unlucky.
+- Write about what I learnt.
 - Prepare function to draw lines (projectiles), squares (idk yet), circles (plasma bombs), triangles (entities and everything else).
 Study them.
 - Leverage AVX2 or investigate how to use it.
 Also ASM.
 - Use a fixed time step for physics, not variable.
 Render as fast as possible, but interpolate.